ltbratcher42TNTech/hireforge/README.md

 ## How It Works

 1. Register or continue as a guest
-2. Enter your profile, summary, experience, projects, skills, certifications, and awards
+2. Enter your profile, summary, education, experience, projects, skills, certifications, and awards
 3. Add your Gemini API key in the Profile section to enable AI features (optional, but very useful)
 4. Select what to include and arrange section order
 5. Generate a resume, cover letter, or thank-you letter